myvm-solutions/polaris-confmgr/README.md

-Run polaris-confmgr.py, which will load the settings and data files, and generate the polaris-lb.yaml file based on DNS resolution of all members in the data file. polaris-confmgr will then wait for the specified interval (default is 60 seconds), update the data file, and resolve DNS again for each member.
+Run polaris-confmgr.py, which will load the settings and data files, and generate the polaris-lb.yaml file based on DNS resolution of all members in the data file. polaris-confmgr will then wait for the specified interval (default is 60 seconds), reload the data file, and resolve DNS again for each member.
 The settings file is only updated if there is a change to the active members or the DNS resolution.

 Members that fail DNS resolution will not be included in the final output.